Ken Salazar Co-Chair

 Tony is the Chancellor of the Colorado State University System, home to Colorado State University in Fort Collins, CSU-Pueblo, and CSU-Global.
 Prior, during his 10-year tenure as President of CSU, he co-founded the Salazar Center and oversaw the naming of university as the most sustainable campus in the nation.
 His leadership has also been essential to the development of the CSU complex at the National Western Center in Denver, which will provide a platform for collaboration on issues at the intersection of food, water, and human and animal health.

-Lise is a veteran conservationist and the executive director of the Outdoor Foundation, the philanthropic arm of Outdoor Industry Association.
-Prior to joining the Foundation, she served as the executive vice president for the National Park Foundation and the executive director of the Great Outdoors Colorado Trust Fund, in which role she was responsible for the overall management and operation of Colorado’s constitutionally chartered fund that benefits the state’s rivers, trails, parks, and open spaces.
+Lise is a veteran conservationist and the executive director of the Outdoor Industry Association, the trade association with a focus on building thriving businesses, thriving people and a thriving planet.
+Prior to joining the Association, she served as the executive director of the Outdoor Foundation, the executive vice president for the National Park Foundation, and the executive director of the Great Outdoors Colorado Trust Fund, where she was responsible for the overall management and operation of Colorado’s constitutionally chartered fund that benefits the state’s rivers, trails, parks, and open spaces.

 Rye Austin is the Executive Director of the Malone Family Land Preservation Foundation.
 The Foundation focuses on the conservation and preservation of working landscapes through the development, implementation, and dissemination of sustainable management practices resulting in improvement of forage, soil health, and carbon capture/sequestration.
 Rye currently serves on the Board of Directors of Colorado Cattlemen’s Agricultural Land Trust and is a Trustee of the National Western Stock Show Association.